alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 # Not The Story of Zeldo
 Lank wakes up from a good night's rest only to find Hi-roll in danger!
-You gotta help him save the Land of Hi-roll from the forces of evil.
+Ya gotta help him save the Land of Hi-roll from the FORCES-OF-EVIL.

 ## Sprite Flag Reference
 ```